Real-Estate-Web-App/Backend_App/README.md

 This project implements the backend application of the real estate platform.
 It contains the database models, and the rest requests that perform changes initiated by the interface users.

-The framework used to develope the app is `Flask`.
+The framework used to develop the app is `Flask`.
 The app uses SqLite database.

 How to setup the app: